jannis-baum/Vivify/docs/customization.md

 - **`"pageTitle"`**\
   JavaScript code that will be evaluated to determine the viewer's page title.
-  Here, the variable `components` is set to a string array of path components for the current file, e.g. `['/', 'Users', 'you', 'file.txt']`.
+  Here, the variable `components` is set to a string array of path components for the current file, e.g. `['~', 'some', 'path', 'file.txt']`.
 If this evaluation fails, the title will be *custom title error* and you will see the error message on the page.
-The default title are the last two components joined with the path separator, e.g.  `you/file.txt`
+The default title are the last two components joined with the path separator, e.g.  `path/file.txt`
 - **`"mdExtensions"`**\
   An array of file extensions that Vivify will render as Markdown.
 All other files (except for Jupyter Notebooks) will be displayed as monospaced text with